London South West Maths Hub

 Who can take part?

-The programme is for practitioners of post-16 GCSE Maths resit and/or Functional Skills Maths who are currently employed in a post-16 setting and regularly teaching maths to students aged 16-19.
 Participants must have at least two years’ experience teaching post-16 GCSE/FSQ maths, with the capacity to lead change within their own institutions.
 They may be based in FE colleges, Sixth Form colleges, or other post-16 settings.
-Learn what's involved in the application process by downloading this information document.

 What is involved?

-The programme has an initial training year, followed by a second year and beyond in which specialists support others.
-It equips participants with the knowledge and skills to develop highly effective approaches to the teaching of GCSE Maths resit and Functional Skills Maths, using the principles of teaching for mastery.
+The programme has an initial training year, followed by a second year and beyond, in which specialists support others.
+It equips participants with the knowledge and skills to develop highly-effective approaches to the teaching of GCSE Maths resit and Functional Skills Maths, using the principles of teaching for mastery.

 What will you learn?